czheng181920/pokemusic/README.md

    ```powershell
    $ copy .env.example .env
    ```
-6. Add your [API key](https://platform.openai.com/account/api-keys) to the newly created `.env` file
+3. Add your [API key](https://platform.openai.com/account/api-keys) spotify client id/secret to the newly created `.env` file

-7. Run the app
+4. Run the app

    ```bash
    $ npm run dev
    ```

 You should now be able to access the app at [http://localhost:3000](http://localhost:3000)!
-For the full context behind this example app, check out the [tutorial](https://platform.openai.com/docs/quickstart).

 ## credit